noynir/todo-angular2-ngrx/README.md

                         |   task-actions.ts
             ```

-4.  now we go back the tasks-reducer and implement a reducer function,
+4.  now go back to the tasks-reducer and implement a reducer function,
-        a reducer function receives state and an action, and returns a new state and if it doesn't do anything then it should return the same state
+        a reducer function receives a state and an action, and returns a new state. if it doesn't do anything then it should return the same state
        ```typescript
         export const taskReducer = (state: AppState = initialState, action: Action):AppState => {
           switch (action.type) {